plasmaofthedawn/fcitx5-toki-pona/readme.md

 emoji and UCSUR data was adapted from [ajemi](https://github.com/dec32/ajemi/tree/master)

+there's also one for [sitelen seli kiwen](https://www.kreativekorp.com/software/fonts/sitelenselikiwen/). it has all the glyphs and varieties of the glyphs but not the names (yet (?))

 # building

 all the information for the tables are in that data text filee